Ho1-lee/Ho1-lee.github.io/_posts/2020-05-19-why-Initialize-weights.md

 ## Xavier Initialization

 Output from layers should have Gaussian Distribution to get a stable train.
-Xavier Initialization is scaling weights by Square root of input data number(\sqrt{n}).
+Xavier Initialization is scaling weights by Square root of input data number($\sqrt{n}$).

 ---
 ## Reference